On this page

 The private_key_jwt client authentication method is the only supported method for OAuth service apps that want to get access tokens with Okta scopes.

-The private key that you use to sign the JWT must have the corresponding public key registered in the JWKSet of the OAuth service app.
-We recommend generating the public/private key pair first before creating the OAuth service app.
+The private key that you use to sign the JWT must have the corresponding public key registered in the JWKSet (opens new window) of the OAuth service app.
+Okta recommends generating the public/private key pair first before creating the OAuth service app.

 1. Use a tool such as this JSON Web Key Generator (opens new window) to generate a JWKS public/private key pair for testing.
-Okta supports both RSA and Elliptic Curve (EC) keys.
-In this example, we are selecting RSA as the encryption algorithm.
+Okta supports both RSA and elliptic curve (EC) keys.
+In this example, select RSA as the encryption algorithm.
 Select the following values:

 • Key size: 2048